Overview – Reprocessing reusable medical devices

 Reusable medical devices that require reprocessing to achieve the required level of asepsis (standard or surgical) include surgical instruments, medical devices, and other equipment.

 Practices can choose to reduce the volume of medical devices that require reprocessing by replacing some or most categories with disposable alternatives.
+However, practices need to be mindful of their environmental impact and to reduce waste, reprocess and correctly recycle where practical to do so.

 Practices that reuse medical devices that require sterilisation, such as surgical instruments, can choose either to do all reprocessing on site, or outsource to an off-site provider (eg hospital) for sterilisation.
 Reprocessing of items that require sterilisation should only occur within the practice if the current relevant standard can be met.